 - Use company-approved devices and secure networks when working remotely.

-- Avoid accessing company systems over public Wi-Fi without using a VPN.
+- Avoid accessing company systems over public Wi-Fi without a VPN.

 - Keep personal and work accounts separate to prevent unauthorised access.